HarleyHo/LLMathrix/README.md

 The difficulty level of these datasets varies from easy to hard, and the number of tasks and questions in each dataset varies.

 ## Evaluation
 Evaluation is performed by calculating the accuracy of the LLM's predictions.
-We compare the answer the LLM gives under different methods to the ground truth answer to get if the LLM's prediction is correct.
+We compare the answer the LLM gives under different methods to the ground truth answer to get if the model's prediction is correct.

 However, as said before, the parameters of the models are small, so the answer the LLM gives is not always exactly the same as the ground truth, and by simply **pattern matching**, it sometimes gives a wrong result, that is, the answer is right but the matching result says it is wrong.